 If the Son sets you free, you will be free indeed~ John 8:36 NIV

 First, I have an unwritten but firm rule against criticizing Christians and Christian leaders by name in my blog posts.
 On the rare occasion I do feel the need to say something critical I generally stick to criticizing positions, actions and ideas, rather than individual people.
 With one notable exception (that I still feel kind of bad about) I do not believe I have ever criticized another Christian by name in this blog.
-Personal attacks get clicks and generate Internet traffic but do not help me sleep at night.
+Personal attacks get clicks but do not help me sleep at night.

-For the record, I am really into sleeping at night.
+For the record: I am really into sleeping at night.

 I say all that to let you know that this week God changed the plan and I’m breaking my rule (sort of).

 It all started late Wednesday when I read an article that got me so irked I was literally unable to continue with a post I had made significant progress on.
 The writer of said article is a fairly well known Pastor with a large church that I will not name here (on account of the rule).
 I will sort of break the rule by giving you the title of the article: Can Christians Eliminate Same-Sex Attraction Feelings?

 My issue is not with the premise of the article.

 Whether or not Christians can successfully eliminate same-sex feelings is a valid question.
 A question worthy of theological discussion and a well thought out and prayerful answer.
 My issue is with the answer the author claims to give to those who are grappling with this painful emotional, spiritual and theological question.